b-emr/XamlVideo/README.md

 - Works online

 ## Usage
--First declare a {question_id} that user wants to display.
+- First declare a {question_id} that user wants to display.
--Then run the Url: (https://xamlvideo.pakodemy.com/?id={question_id}.xaml) -This Url contains a canvas and audio player that controls mp3 file and canvas skecthes.
+- Then run the Url: (https://xamlvideo.pakodemy.com/?id={question_id}.xaml)
+- This Url contains a canvas and audio player that controls mp3 file and canvas skecthes.

 ## License
 This project was designed by Bünyamin Emre Efe for the [Pakodemy] application developed by [TOS Analytics] company.